-The Family Resource Centers provide high quality educational, recreational, character and self-esteem building delivered in the afterschool and summer settings for children at age five.
+The Family Resource Centers provide high quality educational, recreational, character and selfesteem building activities delivered in the afterschool and summer settings for school aged children.
 Many child participants have become Honor Roll students despite the adverse childhood experiences associated with their episode of homelessness.
 Daily activities are conducted in collaboration with community partners that promote positive, healthy development, foster resilience, and instill the social norms that counterbalance the physical, psychological and sociological effects of homelessness.